jcohen/xcode4-perforce-services/README.md

 cp -R P4\ Edit.workflow ~/Library/Services

 In Xcode you should now see P4 Add and P4 Edit under Xcode -> Services.
 Further, you can select Services -> Services Preferences to bind these commands to a hotkey (I chose ⌘-⇧-A for add and ⌘-⇧-E for edit)

+These services will walk up the directory tree from the currently open file in Xcode and look for a .P4CONFIG file with your P4PORT, P4USER and P4CLIENT.
+I haven't tested extensively, but hopefully in the worst case scenario they'll just fail when they can't find a .P4CONFIG rather than going into an endless loop ;).